You’ve heard the stories, right?

 - Test multiple features independent of each other

 - Create multiple highly-personalized segments and testing experiences

 - Launch all of your tests with the click of a button

 - Monitor the performance of each feature and user group in real-time

 - Run the whole thing yourself without a significant time investment

 Best of all, the right platform will reduce the risk associated with a canary release even further.
 With a simple feature flag function, you will be able to toggle the individual features you are testing on and off, at any time, in response to their real-time performance.
 You won’t have to roll back your entire release if just one feature is going wrong with just one feature group— you can switch that specific feature off for that specific user group and let the rest of the test keep rolling.

 We’ve bundled all of this functionality, and more, into our own platform, Flagship.
 We believe that canary releases are a critical element of any agile product development plan, and we’ve done what we could to make them as simple, easy, and cost-effective to run as possible.

-You can learn more about our platform here, and get started launching your first canary release ASAP!
+You can learn more about our feature management platform here, and get started launching your first canary release ASAP!